Azure/blobxfer/docs/10-cli-usage.md

 Blob container or File share at the begining, e.g., `mycontainer/vdir`
 * `--resume-file` specifies the resume database to write to or read from.
 Resume files should be specific for a session.
-* `--timeout` is the integral timeout value in seconds to use.
+* `--timeout` is the timeout value, in seconds, applied to both connect and read operations.
+To apply separate values for these operations individually, use YAML configuration instead.
+The default is `7` for connect and `21` for read, if not specified.
 * `-h` or `--help` can be passed at every command level to receive context sensitive help.
 * `-v` will output verbose messages including the configuration used